RallyTechServices/feature-catalog/README.md

 ## Development Notes

 The Capability / Feature / Sub-Feature fields  hold template IDs.
 It’s just info, the app doesn’t care.
 Each should be a string field.

+Significant overrides in the filter-overrides.js file in order to allow an app to pass filters into the store by type path.

 ### First Load